Glenn Mitchell

 Background

-Focussing on the presentation of interactive data and creative content, I have worked with advertising agencies, tech start-ups, media production houses and educational institutions.
+Focussing on the presentation of interactive data, education, and creative content, I have worked with advertising agencies, educational institutions, tech start-ups, and media production houses.

 cog graphic